-Patients with L-TGA can have heart rhythm problems.
-They are at higher risk to have fast abnormal heart rhythms.
-They are also at risk to develop heart block, which is when the electrical activity does not travel normally from the atria to the ventricles.
+Patients with L-TGA have a higher risk of heart rhythm problems.
+They may also develop heart block, which happens when the heart's electrical activity does not travel normally from the atria to the ventricles.

 Patients who have only L-TGA with no other major heart problems, no symptoms and normal function of the right ventricle may not require heart surgery.
 They will need to be closely monitored for any changes.

-Sometimes a more complicated surgery is done to relieve the right ventricle and make the left ventricle the pump to the body.
-This surgery is called a double switch operation, involving rerouting the blood return from the body and lungs, and also switching the route of the arteries.
-This makes it so the blood flows to the correct places and the left ventricle is back to doing the job of pumping to the body.
+In more serious L-TGA cases, patients may have surgery to close holes in the heart (ASDs or VSDs) or to repair valves.
+A more complicated surgery, called a double switch operation, may be needed to relieve the right ventricle and make the left ventricle the pump to the body.
+This surgery involves rerouting the blood return from the body and lungs, and also switching the route of the arteries so that the blood flows to the correct places.

 All patients will need lifelong follow up with a cardiologist.